epics-base/normativeTypesCPP/documentation/ntCPP.rst

 `Normative Type Property
 Features <#normative_type_property_features>`__.

-Normative Type NTTable
+NTTable
 ----------------------

-NTTable is the EPICS V4 Normative Type suitable for column-oriented tabular datasets.
+NTTable is the EPICS |_| 7 Normative Type suitable for column-oriented tabular datasets.

 Its structure is defined to be: